BabylonJS/Documentation/content/How_To/camera/cameras_mesh_collisions_and_gravity.md

 That’s it!
 Easy!

-You can play with the scene used in this tutorial: <Playground id="#4HUQQ" title="Basic Camera Collision Example" description="A simple example of adding an ellipsoid collision buffer around a camera." image="/img/playgroundsAndNMEs/divingDeeperCameraCollisions1.jpg"/>
+You can play with the scene used in this tutorial: <Playground id="#4HUQQ" title="Basic Camera Collision Example" description="A simple example of adding an ellipsoid collision buffer around a camera."/>

 Now, your camera is going to fall on the y-axis until it collides with the ground.
 And, your camera will collide with the box when you move it too close to it.